ThomasLee94/southpark-api/proposal.md

-1 - Will be able to query for all lines per character.
+1. Query for all episodes per season.

-2 -  Will be able to query for character lines per episode.
+2. Query for character lines per episode.

-3 - Will be able to query all words said per character, per episode.
+3. Query all words said per character, per episode.